JonathanCGill/ai-runtime-behaviour-security/README.md

 This pattern already exists in production at major platforms (NVIDIA NeMo, AWS Bedrock, Azure AI, LangChain, Guardrails AI, and others).
 What's been missing is a clear, vendor-neutral explanation of *why* it's necessary and *how* to implement it proportionate to risk.

 That's what this framework provides.
 The [Infrastructure Controls](infrastructure/) section provides 80 technical controls that make the pattern enforceable at the infrastructure layer.
+The [MASO Framework](maso/) extends this into multi-agent orchestration — where multiple AI agents collaborate, delegate, and act autonomously.

 **But controls that slow adoption aren't controls — they're obstacles.** This framework scales controls to risk.
 Low-risk internal AI tools get a [Fast Lane](FAST-LANE.md): minimal controls, self-certification, deploy in days.
 High-risk regulated systems get the full architecture with defined fail postures and tested fallback paths.
 The goal is to make security the enabler, not the bottleneck.